-The books below have been written and/or edited by members of the Van Raalte Institute; almost all have been published by Van Raalte Press, either alone or in cooperation with Eerdmans Publishing.
+The books below have been written or edited by members of the Van Raalte Institute and/or published by Van Raalte Press, either alone or in cooperation with Eerdmans Publishing.
 For a complete publications list, go to VRI Staff Publications, A Cumulative Report.
 These books may be purchased through the Hope-Geneva Bookstore at Hope College (1-800-946-4673; email: firstname.lastname@example.org ).
 Major credit cards are accepted.

 Robert P. Swierenga.
 Holland, Michigan: From Dutch Colony to Dynamic City.
 Vol. 1.
 Holland, MI: Van Raalte Press; Grand Rapids, MI: Eerdmans Publishing, 2014.

 1. Before the Dutch: Ottawa Indians and Old Wing Mission

 4. Reformed Churches